 We now have dedicated Leadership Initiative teams in Long Island as well as the Western New York, Finger Lakes and Southern Tier regions.
 If you live and/or work in any of these regions, visit your regions website:

-Network Meetings are a virtual space for us all to connect, to share ideas and learn from each other’s experiences in a community setting.
-This is intended as an opportunity to welcome you to join other leaders in our field for reflection and conversation.
-Members who are support or directly leading early childhood learning spaces are all welcome.
+Join other leaders in our field for reflection and conversation.
+Network meetings are a virtual space for us all to connect, to share ideas and learn from each other’s experiences in a community setting.
+Members who are supporting or directly leading early childhood learning spaces are all welcome.
 These conversations are held via Zoom.
-If you’re available, we hope you can join us!

 Early childhood leaders, as well as those who aspire to leadership roles in the future, are welcome to participate in the Leadership Initiative in a variety of ways.
 Sign up below to start to receiving our periodic newsletter and event announcements!